 See also citation management, text editors, diagrams.

 The least worst mathematical typesetting system.
-The crunchy bit of the academic writing workflow.
+A crunchy chunk of the academic writing workflow.
 De facto standard for mathematicians, especially those who are not so impertinent as to insist in writing in non-English languages, or are so shallow as to not not take simple delight in the painstaking handicraft of manually setting linebreaks, or have grad students who will deal with the corner cases for free.
 That is, a tool that meets the needs of the Tenured Western Academic admirably, and that the rest of us live with.

 Other alternatives include